TechGeek001/Netsec/README.md

     > set target 1
     > exploit
     ```
     Note: MSF will claim that the exploit fails, but the session is still created.
 Not sure why this happens.
-5. Open the session (in this example, it is session 1) and test to see which user this payload is running as
+4. Open the session (in this example, it is session 1) and test to see which user this payload is running as.
     ```
     > sessions -i 1
-    ```
-    ```
     > show guid
     root
     ```